-It is generally assumed that vertical waves in the Galactic disc do not have associated radial motions, as that the radial and vertical motions are usually assumed to be decoupled.
+It is generally assumed that vertical waves in the Galactic disc do not have associated radial motions, as radial and vertical motions are usually assumed to be decoupled.
 The main reasons for this are: 1) The gravitational potential in a galaxy can be approximated as separable into components that affect the radial and vertical motions independently.
 Vertical motion is influenced by the potential perpendicular to the disc, while radial motion is influenced by the potential within the plane of the disc.
 2) Vertical oscillations typically have a higher frequency compared to radial oscillations.
-3) In local regions of the galactic disc, stars follow epicyclic orbits where vertical oscillations with respect to the disc plane are largely independent of their radial motions.
+In local regions of the galactic disc, stars are assumed to follow approximately epicyclic orbits where vertical oscillations with respect to the disc plane are largely independent and out of phase of their radial motions.

 However, our observational results suggest a different scenario.
-We deduce that the vertical wave detected here in the Galactic disc also exhibits an associated net radial motion.
-If this interpretation is correct, we can draw an intriguing analogy with ocean waves.
-Ocean waves propagate through water as a result of a circular motion of volumn elements that includes both radial and vertical components, that is, with a component of motion transverse to the direction of wave propagation, and a "longitudinal" component in the direction of wave propagation.
+Our maps suggest that the vertical wave detected here in the Galactic disc also exhibits an associated net radial motion.
+If this interpretation is correct, we can draw an intriguing analogy with ocean waves, which propagate through water as a result of a circular motion of volumn elements that includes both radial and vertical components, that is, with a component of motion transverse to the direction of wave propagation, and a "longitudinal" component in the direction of wave propagation.
 These types of waves are referred to as Rayleigh waves.
 Though in the context of the Galactic disc we are clearly not seeing a surface wave, the coupling of radial and vertical motions here nevertheless suggests that the stars experience both upward and outward movements as the wave propagates.